typeSpindlerJ/Mixed_Messages/README.txt

-Group project from Codecademy using Git with multiple people
+# Group project from Codecademy using Git with multiple people from the GERE program